 Types of SEO tools

 To compete with SEO, it’s essential to have the best tools at your fingertips enabling you to find new opportunities, save time and keep track of how your SEO can be boosted.
 We think that harnessing the insight available from SEO tools for your business isn’t just important for SEO specialists, but essential whether you’re Director of Search for a multi-national business, digital marketing manager, working as an account manager in digital marketing agency, owner of an SME, even if you run your own blog.

 Brian Dean stated that “Without Keywords there is no such thing as SEO”.

 Naturally, keywords guide search engine users to your site, meaning how popular your site is, depends greatly on how well you utilize them.

-Now over the past five years or so, achieving effective keyword analysis and research has become an increasingly difficult thanks to Google AdWords’ Keyword Planner “hiding” data.
-However, it is still a pivotal method of finding hidden opportunities, increasing the traffic flowing to your site and of course showing off that all-important new content you create.
+Now over the past 5 years or so, achieving effective Keyword Analysis and Research has become an increasingly difficult thanks to Google AdWords’ Keyword Planner “hiding” data.
+However, it’s a pivotal method of finding hidden opportunities, increasing the traffic flowing to your site and of course showing off that all-important shiny new content you create.

 Although these tools are great, all they can do is provide you with data.
 It’s how you interpret the data and what you do with it that will make the difference.

 See Also: Meta Keywords: To Use or Not to Use

 A free keyword suggestion tool that uses a variety of different suggest services to create a detailed list of keywords for you.